-PSO1: Basic understanding of fundamental concepts of Geologyand applying it on the various natural processes occurring on and inside the Earth as a complete system.

-PSO2: Clearly formulate and solve real life challenges with respect to human environment interactions.

-PSO3: Applications of fundamental principles of Geology in finding out various minerals and other natural resources for the betterment of the human society.

-PSO4: Acquisition of skills to effectively communicate the knowledge of Geology to the society for safeguarding the physical environment.
+- PSO1: Basic understanding of fundamental concepts of Geology and applying it on the various natural processes occurring on and inside the Earth as a complete system. - PSO2: Clearly formulate and solve real life challenges with respect to human environment interactions. - PSO3: Applications of fundamental principles of Geology in finding out various minerals and other natural resources for the betterment of the human society. - PSO4: Acquisition of skills to effectively communicate the knowledge of Geology. - PSO5: Enable the learners to the be responsible and Aware citizen who will think about society for safeguarding the physical environment.